dekelohad/Bitcoin-MERN/README.md

     *	The Login page uses React Hook form to validate the form.
     * Only if the user is a valid user he will be redirected to the dashboard page.

-3. The Dashboard consist of the 3 components: CurrencyPicker,DatePicker,StockChart.
+3. Dashboard Page:
-    * The dashboard page displays the value of Bitcoin by date and by currency(USD or NIS).
+    * The dashboard page displays the Bitcoin value based on the date and currency selected by the user.
+    * The Dashboard page consist of three components: CurrencyPicker,DatePicker,StockChart.
-    *	CurrencyPicker: allows the user to select the currency(NIS or USD), the component uses react-flags-select package.
+    *	CurrencyPicker: allows the user to select the currency(NIS or USD), uses react-flags-select package.
-    * DatePicker: allows the user to select the Date, the component uses date-fns, and Material-UI.
+    * DatePicker: allows the user to select the Date, uses date-fns, and Material-UI.
-    *	StockChart:  displays the Bitcoin value, the component uses Chart.js.
+    *	StockChart: displays the Bitcoin value, uses Chart.js.

-5. Error Page:
+5. 404 Error Page:
     * If the user tries to go to an undefined route he will get to the 404 error page which allows him to redirect to the login page.

   The app state is managed by Redux Toolkit, the state is divided into two slices:userSlice,userSlice.